Moving work to the browser

 Improved reliability

 Also — though this is anecdotal evidence — some Electron apps seem to be less buggy when running in the browser.
-Whenever someone has troubles with applying styles in Figma or editing documents in Notion, I suggest they try again in their browser — and it usually helps.
+Whenever someone has trouble with applying styles in Figma or editing documents in Notion, I suggest they try again in their browser — and it usually helps.

 Is this the best setup?